 It is not uncommon for Expo vendors to offer products or services for sale.
 Each vendor is responsible for the logistics associated with merchandising (e.g. making change, providing receipts, tracking/confirming orders, and applicable sales tax).
 The vendor assumes all liability and agrees, by participating in the Expo, to hold the CGDC organization harmless in matters related to their sales.

 Finally, a few notable guidelines:

 1) We strongly prefer that you indicate on your registration form that you’re participating in the Expo in order to better help us plan.

-2) The product/service/cause that you are promoting must be appropriate to Christian developers; we reserve the right to decline potential vendors.
+2) The product/service/cause that you are promoting must be appropriate to Christian developers and children in attendance.
+We reserve the right to decline potential vendors.

 3) For contractual and liability reasons, no sales or distribution of food, beverages, or alcohol (other than by us or contracted food services) at the conference site will be allowed.

-5) The vendor and his agents are expected to use reasonable care not to damage the host facilities and agree to any necessary reparation.
+5) The vendor and his agents are expected to use reasonable care not to damage the host facilities and agree to any necessary reparation if damage occurs.

 6) The vendor is responsible for any costs associated with shipping material to/from the conference.

 7) It is expected that the vendor will set up and tear down their booth.
 Tear down includes cleaning up.
 If significant materials and trash (“mess”) is left, the vendor may be billed for the labor involved in tearing down and cleaning up.